RuanL-Dev/testefullstackjavascript/README.md

 ## About the project

-The project is a fairly typical but simplified example of a payment application.

-The application displays existing payments and allows the user to create new payments by completing a form.

-However, a number of tasks have been left for you, the developer, to complete.

 To get started:

 - Install dependencies in each of the following directories: `./`, `./frontend`, `./backend`, `./payment-api`.
-- Run `npm start` in the project's root directory.
+- Run `npm start` in the project's root directory will start all components of the application.
+But we do need to one more step below:
+- Run `npm build` and `npm serve` in the frontend project

 If there are any errors you may need to change `./.env` to pick unused ports.

 ## Project Structure

-The root directory is only a container for the components of the example application - frontend, backend, and payment API.
+Initially, there was a need to install other dependencies to be able to start and perform the tasks needed in this trial.
+You may see some libs added and changes made but I did an effort to don't moving files or changes unnecessarily to allow an easier review.
+As asked before, the focus here was in performing the tasks.Thus, I don't change the user interface.
+If it would be something to add, I would try to a new Frontend project starting with ReactJs + NextJS.

 The `./.env` (dotenv) file controls the port each component runs on.
 You may need to change this if the ports are already in use on your computer.

-Running `npm start` in the root directory will start all components of the application and should be sufficient for the purpose of this test.
-Pressing Ctrl-C will stop everything.

-NOTE: `npm start` does not install each components' dependencies.

 ### frontend

 `./frontend` contains a React application.
-It will auto-reload and update the browser when files change.

 The frontend consists of two pages: